 CELLULITE BUSTING SUPERFOODS

-Food plays a major role if you want to beat cellulite once and for all.
+Food plays a major role if you want to get rid of cellulite once and for all.
 And growing numbers of experts agree.
 According to a Dr. Oz survey, almost 90% of dermatologists surveyed believe that what we eat affects the appearance of our skin.
 Experts believe that the following foods can help improve or prevent the appearance of cellulite.

 You know that you need drink sufficient water, but did you know you should eat your water too?
 In fact, eating water is better than drinking it.
 Water in food is chemically different than water consumed as a beverage.
 Not only is it rich in nutrients, it also leaves the stomach more slowly, helping you feel fuller for longer and aiding weight loss.
 Eating foods with high water content such as melon improves skin hydration, keeping cells functioning at their peak level, plumping skin and preventing dimpling.
 Watermelon and cucumbers are 97 percent water.